jakecleary/ultrapress-framework/README.md

-# UltraPress
+# Not just another Wordpress theme

-## Not just another Wordpress theme
+## What?

-A theme boilerplate that utilizes the MVC pattern to bring structure and sanity to Wordpress development.
+**UltraPress:** a theme boilerplate that utilizes the MVC pattern to bring structure and sanity to Wordpress development.

 **Note:** for the library that supports UltraPress, see [jakecleary/ultrapress-library](https://github.com/jakecleary/ultrapress-library/).